jcorbin/soc/stream.md

     - remove: `drop todo/wip/done ...`

 ## Done

 - [cmd/soc]
+  - [dev] percolated WIP today matching work into a coupe likely commits
+  - TODO: should be able to write a test and release the matching part soon, after a bit of percolation from the item add WIP

+# 2020-08-26

+- [cmd/soc]
   - [dev] phased back into today collection dev over now-working `scanio.Editor`